ActivityTracker can read motion data from both your iPhone and your Apple Watch.

-If you want to delete all your data from ActivityTracker you can just delete the app from your iPhone.
-Then install the app again to start fresh and even import your historical data again from HealthKit.
+You can also just delete the app from your iPhone.
+Then install the app again for a fresh start.

 It can happen if the app data gets corrupted somehow (for example by importing a custom XML with bad formatting).
 The solution is to delete the app from your iPhone and then reinstall it.
 Since the historical data can be imported from Apple Health no data should be lost.

 If you take steps with your Apple Watch and without your iPhone you will not see the steps cumulated between your Apple Watch and iPhone unless you activate syncing from the app's Profile settings > Sync Watch & Health.

 If you have upgraded to PRO but the Complications on your Watch face still show no data then open the ActivityTracker app on your iPhone and update anything in the app's Profile settings (like Weekly Target), then open the Watch app and your complications should be updated.